 5. If you’re indoor cycling at home, it can get repetitive and a little dull.
 Signing up for indoor classes and on-demand workouts can help.
 Several well-known apps use a subscription service to give you access to various classes and activities.
 You could try Zwift, too.
 It’s an online cycling platform where riders race and train either alone or against others in virtual environments.
 Zwift isn’t compatible with all bikes, but it does work with our electricity generating indoor bike.
 If you don’t want to join an online platform, then try putting your bike near to a speaker or television so that you can watch or listen to something as you exercise.
 Some indoor bikes come with a screen that often ties you into a specific app or software and may not allow general streaming.

 6. Please don’t overdo it.
 Beginners can go too hard too quickly, leading to injury.
 Start slowly, focusing on time rather than distance and building up from there.
 Don’t be surprised if your first few classes leave you feeling aching and exhausted.
 Our team took part in a head-to-head challenge during the first public demonstration of our technology at Bloomberg HQ in London, and there were more than a few shaky legs afterwards!
+It's why warming up and cooling down is so important.
+This helps reduce the risk of injury during exercise and may help with aches and pains afterwards.
+You don't have to go too crazy, just a gentle ride is suffice.
+It's mainly about raising body temperature and heartrate during a warm up and then reducing it during a cool down.
+Warm ups are especially important as it helps improve flexibility in the muscles.
+It can also be a great way to get you into the mindset of exercising before you really have to dig deep.

 7. It’s important to understand the metrics you want to track on your fitness journey.
 Smart bikes can record a lot of data, some of which may not be relevant to you.
 For example, the Watt Bike was designed for professional and serious cyclists, but much of its recorded data isn't necessary for an ordinary rider or someone just getting into the sport.
 Other bikes offer only limited analytical data.
 The RE:GEN is more than just an electricity-generating bike, its Ohm battery turns into a personal power meter during a workout, allowing riders to quickly and easily see how efficiently they’re exercising, allowing less opportunity for poor performance.